Eleanor Rathbone: Westminster politician

 Rathbone campaigned for Parliament as a feminist, stating "I am standing as a woman, not because I believe there is any antagonism between men's and women's interests but because I believe there is need in the House of Commons for more women who can represent directly the special experience and point of view of women."

 In 1929 Rathbone entered parliament as an independent MP for the Combined English Universities.
 One of her first speeches was about what is now known as female genital mutilation in Kenya, then a British colony.
 During the Depression, she campaigned for cheap milk and better benefits for the children of the unemployed.
 In 1931 she helped to organise the defeat of a proposal to abolish the university seats in the parliament and won re-election in 1935.

 Rathbone realised the nature of Nazi Germany and in the 1930s joined the British Non-Sectarian Anti-Nazi Council to support human rights.

-In 1934, she become the leader of the Children's Minimum Committee which was constituted after the BMA Nutrition Report to sensitize the public opinion about the "wide discrepancy" existing "the cost of a satisfactory diet and the actual sums available to poorly paid or unemployed parents for the nourishment of their children."
+In 1934, she become the leader of the Children's Minimum Committee which was constituted after the BMA Nutrition Report to sensitise the public opinion about the "wide discrepancy" existing between "the cost of a satisfactory diet and the actual sums available to poorly paid or unemployed parents for the nourishment of their children."

+When in 1931 Japan invaded Manchuria, Eleanor Rathbone thought Britain was too complacent and did not explain how Japan could have been deterred, without, like the Soviet invasion of Hungary in 1956, risking a World War:769.

 In 1936 she began to warn about a Nazi threat to Czechoslovakia.
 She also favoured rearmament and argued for its necessity in the Manchester Guardian.

 She became an outspoken critic of appeasement in Parliament.
+She denounced British complacency in Hitler's remilitarisation of the Rhineland:223, and the Italian conquest of Abyssinia.
+She supported the League of Nations' attempt to impose sanctions on Italy, although she expressed sympathy for France's opposition to the sanctions including oil, as France had no oil.
+She criticised when Britain, having imposed sanctions on Italy, subsequently lifted them, and was appalled when in January 1939, on a visit to Italy by Neville Chamberlain and Lord Halifax at a state banquet in Rome, Mr Chamberlain set the seal of social cordiality on the Abyssinian betrayal by raising his glass to "His Majesty the King of Italy, Emperor of Ethiopia"229, 232.

-She denounced British complacency in Hitler's remilitarisation of the Rhineland, the Italian conquest of Abyssinia and about the Spanish Civil War.
+In respect of the Spanish Civil War.
 Once she tried to hire a ship to run the blockade of Spain and remove Republicans at risk from reprisals.
 Her determination was such that junior ministers and civil servants of the Foreign Office would reputedly duck behind pillars when they saw her coming.
-She supported the points of Winston Churchill and Clement Attlee but earned the enmity of Neville Chamberlain.
+She supported the points of Winston Churchill and Clement Attlee but earned the enmity of Neville Chamberlain:249.
+She observed: